rugk/website-dark-mode-switcher/README.md

 This is a (Firefox) add-on (WebExtension) that lets you invert the website's color scheme by inverting the [`prefers-color-scheme`](https://developer.mozilla.org/docs/Web/CSS/@media/prefers-color-scheme) media feature of CSS.

-It is inspired by ….
-This extension only works with modern Firefox v63 or higher.
+This extension only works with modern Firefox v67 or higher, as this is the first version that supports this feature.

 ## Download